- Land for Life

 To demonstrate that LDN is necessary and achievable, the Land for Life Programme engages in awareness raising and knowledge support.
-Every two years, the Programme offers the Land for Life Award which aims to provide global recognition to individuals and organizations whose work and initiatives have made a significant contribution to sustainable development through sustainable land management (SLM).
+Every two years, the programme presents the Land for Life Award which aims to provide global recognition to individuals and organizations whose work and initiatives have made a significant contribution to sustainable development through sustainable land management (SLM).

-We believe that everyone can make a difference, from ordinary individuals and farmers to political leaders, businesses, scientists and media channels.
-There are also many ways to support SLM practices.
+Everyone can make a difference, from citizens and farmers to political leaders, businesses, scientists and media channels.
+There are many ways to support sustainable land management practices.
 These include policy implementation, innovation, changing agricultural practices, education and awareness-raising.

-The Land for Life Programme engages in a variety of awareness-raising and knowledge support activities to provide information and sensitize the public about the importance of land for their life and for achieving the SDGs by 2030.
+The Land for Life Programme is involved in a variety of awareness-raising and knowledge support activities to provide information and sensitize the public about the importance of land for their life and for achieving the SDGs by 2030.
 These activities include: